EOsamau/2022-Air-Quality-United-States/README.md

 The study highlights the importance of continuous monitoring and management of air quality.
 With the right policies and interventions, the positive trends in air quality can be sustained, leading to healthier living environments.

 ## Contributors:
-Austin Rose
+Emmanuel Osamau,
-Emmanuel Osamu
+Austin Rose,
-Fidel Nkwocha
+Fidel Nkwocha,
-Harinath Reddy Nallagonda
+Harinath Reddy Nallagonda,
-Nagesh Palukuru
+Nagesh Palukuru.